1.1 Culturally Responsive Practice

 Identity-Affirming Materials

 For EAS reasoning, ask whether the material helps students meet a grade-level goal.
-A local transportation project can still be rigorous if students collect data, analyze causes, read sources, and write an evidence-based claim.
-A novel set can still teach theme and characterization while representing varied family structures and language communities.
+A local transportation study is still rigorous if students collect data, analyze causes, read sources, and write an evidence-based claim.
+A novel set can teach theme and characterization while representing varied family structures and language communities.

 Scenario Decision Pattern